jvanasco/insecure_but_secure_enough/README.md

 # Quick Overview

-This package is "insecure"", but secure enough.
+This package is "insecure", but secure enough.

-The idea for secure_enough to allow for "autologin cookies" and "instant login" urls for social web applications.
+The idea behing being "secure_enough" is to allow for "autologin cookies" and "instant login" urls for social web applications.

-This package is similar to "ItsDangerous", which is now popular but was unknown when this package was first written.
+This package is very similar to "ItsDangerous" - which is now popular, but was unknown when this package was first written.

 Two important things to note: